-CNBC reports on the mystery surrounding Satoshi Nakamoto—the pseudonym for the creator of the bitcoin cryptocurrency.
-Matthew Green, assistant professor of computer science and member of the Johns Hopkins University Information Security Institute, is quoted.
+NPR reports on the ransomware attack on Baltimore City’s government services.
+Avi Rubin, professor of computer science and member of the Johns Hopkins University Information Security Institute, is quoted.
 Read more at NPR >>

 “Bluetooth is easy to misconfigure,” says Information Security Institute Assistant Professor Matthew Green.

 ‘So they are basically taking your computer hostage and they are asking for ransom,” Johns Hopkins University Computer Science Professor and ISI Technical Director Avi Rubin said.

 Cryptographers often spend time on tasks that are both very complex and very tedious.
 Precision is key: a single error can compromise an entire system.
 Associate Research Professor Susan Hohenberger Waters at JHU’s Information Security Institute leads a research team developing a suite of software tools to improve the speed and accuracy of cryptography.
 Waters’ […]